 We first generated a list of potentially relevant items to be included in our meta-analysis by creating an expert list.
 This process yielded 110 items.
 We then used the google scholar search engine to search for papers citing the original Swingley & Aslin (2000) publication.
 This search was conducted on 22 September, 2017 and yielded 288 results.
-We removed 99 duplicate items and screened the remaining 299 items for their title and abstract to determine whether each met the following inclusion criteria: (1) original data was reported; (2) the experiment examined familiar word recognition and mispronunciations; (3) infants studied were under 31-months-of-age and typically developing; (4) the dependent variable was derived from proportion of looks to a target image versus a distractor in a eye movement experiment; (5) the stimuli were auditory speech.
-The final sample (n = 34) consisted of 28 journal articles, 1 proceedings paper, 3 thesis, and 2 unpublished reports.
+We removed 99 duplicate items and screened the remaining 299 items for their title and abstract to determine whether each met the following inclusion criteria: (1) original data was reported; (2) the experiment examined familiar word recognition and mispronunciations; (3) infants studied were under 31-months-of-age and typically developing; (4) the dependent variable was derived from proportion of looks to a target image versus a distractor in an eye movement experiment; (5) the stimuli were auditory speech.
+The final sample (n = 34) consisted of 28 journal articles, 1 proceedings paper, 3 theses, and 2 unpublished reports.
 We will refer to these items collectively as papers.
 Table 1 provides an overview of all papers included in the present meta-analysis.

 (Insert Table 1 about here)